not-first/pyhton/README.md

 # Pyhton

-A python-inspired esolang where all keywords must be purposefully spelt incorrectly.
+A Turing-complete, Python-inspired esolang where all keywords must be purposefully spelt incorrectly.

 ## Language Overview

 Pyhton is a Python-inspired language that requires all keywords and builtins to be realistic typos of their correct counterparts.
-The language supports:
+The language is Turing complete, supporting recursive functions, nested control structures, and arbitrary computation.
+It supports:

 - **Function definitions** with parameters (`def`, `return`)
 - **Variable assignments** and arithmetic (`+`, `-`, `*`, `/`)